 Copilot Studio 2025 Notes

-Copilot Studio is amazing, the licensing is complex, the AI integration is excellent.
-Architects really need to understand Licensing and billing or AI will get out of control.
-The Purview and governance looks very good.
+Copilot Studio is fantastic, the licensing is complex, and the AI integration is excellent.
+Architects really need to understand Licensing and billing, or AI will get out of control.
+The Purview and governance look very good.
 Copilot Studio Cost Estimator (preview June 2025)

 MS Build 2025: